Go back to Poland: Usage

 On 4 April 1938, Conservative politician Robert Bower told the Jewish MP Manny Shinwell to "go back to Poland."
 Shinwell responded by striking Bower on the side of his head before leaving.

 In 2000, a Jewish student at UC Irvine was told to "go back to Russia."
 The same slogan was alleged in a lawsuit to have been used against a 2002 pro-Israel rally at San Francisco State University.

 In June 2010, Helen Thomas, former dean of the White House press corps, retired from her Hearst position after remarking that Israeli Jews should "return" to Poland, Germany and America.

 Gaza war university protests

-The slogan "go back to Poland" was heard at anti-Gaza war protests on university campus protests after the October 7 attacks.
+The slogan "go back to Poland" was directed at pro-Israel students at Gaza war protests on university campuses during the Gaza war.
 In November 2023, the slogan was yelled at Jewish students at Queens College, City University of New York.
 In Canada, Université de Montréal professor Yanise Arab was suspended after shouting "Go back to Poland, sharmouta! (whore)" during a protest in November 2023.
-The slogan was also directed towards students at protests at Columbia University, at Stanford University, and at University College London.
+The slogan was also directed towards students at protests at or around Columbia University, at Stanford University, and at University College London.
+At Columbia, amid allegations of antisemitism at the university in relation to the Gaza Solidarity Encampment in April 2024, social media posts circulated of protesters outside the gates telling pro-Israel students to "go back to Poland."
+In a statement, Columbia University Apartheid Divest distanced itself from what it described as "media distractions focusing on inflammatory individuals who do not represent us” and affirmed “at universities across the nation, our movement is united in valuing every human life.”

 In June 2024, protestors at UCLA told a Chabad Rabbi to "go back to Poland or Ukraine" and "go back to Europe."
 Canadian Member of Parliament Anthony Housefather reported "Go back to Poland" being chanted at university encampments in 2024, and videos showed the expression being chanted at protests in Toronto.

+Protesters at the Harvard quad would yell expressions including as "go back to Russia” and "we know where you live" at passers-by wearing a kippah or a Star of David necklace.